wisenut-research/commonsense-knowledge-base-population/README.md

 We extracted 186k (10 times) events (heads) of the existing data using the 'head extension'.
 And using 'tail prediction', a triple of 28.9M was generated.
 Finally, after performing 'post processing', it was expanded to 3.5M of data for each language.
+The final output is included for each language in the `./data` folder of this repository.